moorepants/eme134/content/pages/lab-01.rst

 "simulation".
 Simulation is a powerful tool for studying both linear and non-linear systems.
-In this case, the differential equations are provided to you and your job is to translate them into correctly functioning m-files and show through plots that the simulation is working as expected.
+In this case, the differential equations are provided to you and your job is to translate them into correctly functioning m-files and show through plots that the simulation is working as expected and make some observations about the system's behavior.
 As we move forward in the course you will apply this method to other problems.

 We have created a `guide that explains how to create a working simulation of a simple torque driven pendulum system